Certified Air Quality Specialists Chicago IL. Contact us for professional air duct cleaning.

-Air duct cleaning and sanitizing will remove unwanted dust along with micro organisms including mold spores, bacteria and viruses.
-All disinfecting products that we use EPA and CDC approved and found effective against human coronavirus Covid-19.
-UVC in duct disinfection units also available for residential and commercial facility.
+Air duct cleaning and sanitizing will remove unwanted dust along with micro organisms.
+UVC in duct disinfection units also available for residential home or commercial facility in Chicago Illinois.

 Proper maintenance of your air ducts is a vital part of a home’s upkeep.
-It’s important to periodically check the condition of your air ducts to see if they need cleaning.
+It’s important to periodically check the condition of your vents to see if they need Professional air duct cleaning cleaning.

-- You see mold growth inside hard-surface ducts or on other components of your heating and cooling system.
+- Visually see mold growth inside hard-surface ducts or on other components of your heating and cooling system.

-- Your air ducts are infested with vermin such as rodents or insects.
+- House air ducts are infested with vermin such as rodents or insects.

-- Your air ducts are clogged with large amounts of dust and debris.
+- HVAC system air ducts are clogged with large amounts of dust and debris.

 - You think duct cleaning might be a good idea for your home, talk to TNR.
 Our experts use professional equipment to clean your air ducts thoroughly and keep your air system running smoothly.